Rafostar/shell-rss-torrent/README.md

 <starts-with>  - torrent name starting with a specified text
 ```

 All search queries are case sensitive.
+Add `ignore-case="1"` attribute for case-insensitive search.

 ## Config example
 ```xml